-State: Gujarat District: Anand

-Block / Tehsil / Taluk: Petlad

-Name of the Gram / Village Panchayat: Dharmaj Gram Panchayat
+State: Gujarat District: Anand Block / Tehsil / Taluk: Petlad Name of the Gram / Village Panchayat: Dharmaj Gram Panchayat

 Dharmaj Gram Panchayat (GP) is located in Petlad Taluka of Anand district in Gujarat.
 The area of Panchayat is 1444.93 hectare.
-By and large farmers of the GP cultivate tobacco (between September and March) along with rice, bajra (two times: monsoon and summer), jawar wheat, maize, banana, chilli etc. Tube well (70 private) is the main source of irrigation.
+By and large farmers of the GP cultivate tobacco (between September and March) along with rice, bajra (two times: monsoon and summer), jawar, wheat, maize, banana, chilli etc. Tube well (70 private) is the main source of irrigation.
 Ground water is the main source of potable uses for which GP installed seven tubes well.
 There are six ponds, which also generate revenue in the GP area.
 This GP is known for its NRIs most of whom live in the USA, Canada and Australia.
-Therefore, a large number of banks (e.g. as HDFC, ICICI, etc.) functions at Dharmaj village.
+Therefore, a large number of banks (e.g. as HDFC, ICICI, etc.) function at Dharmaj village.
 The village runs its own bank (Dharmaj Cooperative Bank Ltd) which was founded by Sh.
 H.M.
 Patel former Finance Minister, Government of India.
 Similarly, Cooperative Sewa Sahakar Mandli, Dharmaj Milk Production Mandli, Gujarat Fertilizer and Chemical Ltd functions etc are available in the GP.
-NRIs and Jala Ram Trust both have created number of facilities and different kinds of hospitals for the benefit of people across the GP.
+NRIs and Jala Ram Trust both have created a number of facilities and different kinds of hospitals for the benefit of people across the GP.
 One old age home is also run by native of the village.
 Patel community represents a larger portion of the population.
 There are 45 (approx.) self-help groups in the GP.
 Every year the people celebrate Dharmaj Gourav (proud) Ratna Award on 12th January and request all NRIs to make their visit to the village on this occasion.

 Source of Revenue: The GP generates approximately Rs.
 3 Cr as OSR annually.
-The tank, community hall, cremation grounds etc. All properties generate revenues and provide facility to the people both resident of the village and people coming from other places.
+The sources of OSR are properties like mobile tower, market shops, grassland, park (including marriage lawn, swimming pool, boating, canteen, horse riding etc.), marriage halls, godowns, generator, ambulance, tractors, drainage cleaning machine, road sweeping machine, Seva Kendra, tube wells, drainage, cottage, water tank, building (own building), over head water tank, community hall, cremation grounds etc. All properties generate revenues and provide facility to the people both resident of the village and people coming from other places.
 Dharmaj Gram Panchayat has constituted few committees for specific purposes e.g. general, waste land, street lights, social justice, potable drinking water, Swachta etc. GP maintains updated registers for property/assets.